Lukrative525/C-LET_simulation/README.md

 ## How to Run

 Download the project zip file and extract it.
-Navigate to the folder containing the extracted files and set it to your working directory.
+Navigate to the folder containing the extracted files and set it as your working directory.
 Then run `simulation.py`.

 ### Dependencies